 Maybe!
 I'm still figuring out the rules for these free stickers, but for now I'll set a limit of 2 stickers per person every year.
 Exceptions can be made depending on your situation- just ask!

-When you email me, I'll be sure to double-check that your address is correct before mailing you a sticker.
+When you email me, I'll be sure to double-check that your address is correct before mailing you stickers.
 However, I only send out these stickers with a fake return address and no tracking number.
-If your sticker gets lost in the mail, it's gone forever.
-Sorry.
+If your sticker(s) get lost in the mail, reach out to me and we can try one last time.
+Sorry for the wait.

 If you want a clearer timeframe for how long it takes mail from the US to get to your country, I recommend making an account on Postcrossing, going to your country's profile, and clicking on someone from the "Most active members" section.
 In the "Received" tab, search for "U.S.A." to get estimated delivery times to your country.
 (Be sure to change your Account Status to "Inactive" so you don't start receiving postcards.)
 The speed at which those people get their postcards from the US should give you an idea.